pferreirafabricio/ai-big-data-quantum/QuantumMachineLearning/PredictIfHouseIsExpensive/README.md

 # ⚛ Predict if a house price could be considered expensive

 <p align="left">
-This is a Quatm Machine Learning algorithm that uses quantum classification to identify whether a house can be considered expensive for its properties like size and price.
+This is a Quantum Machine Learning algorithm that uses quantum classification to identify whether a house can be considered expensive for its properties like size and price.
   <br><br>
   <!-- License -->
   <a>